List of television series canceled before airing an episode: S

 Comedian David Brenner was slated to star in this sitcom, where he would portray a hairdresser dealing with his ex-wife (Lesley Ann Warren) moving back in with him.
-Created by James Komack, who had earlier created Chico and the Man and Welcome Back, Kotter, Snip appeared to have great potential and was heavily promoted by NBC; however, after seven episodes were written and five were filmed, the network decided to pull the show at the last minute – so abruptly, in fact, that TV Guide still listed the show in its schedules.
-Brenner later stated that he believed the pulling was due to fears of controversy, as one of the supporting characters was openly gay, quipping that apparently "In 1976, there were no gay people in America."
+Created by James Komack, who had earlier created Chico and the Man and Welcome Back, Kotter, Snip was heavily promoted by NBC; however, after seven episodes were written and five were filmed, the network decided to pull the show at the last minute.
+The show was scrapped so abruptly that TV Guide still listed the show in its schedules.
+Brenner later stated that he believed the pulling was due to fears of controversy, as one of the supporting characters was openly gay, quipping that apparently "in 1976, there were no gay people in America."
 The five completed episodes later aired in Australia.